Welcome To Your

 Who are my legal dependents?

-New for 2025 - Best Supply offers a medical plan through Anthem.
+Best Supply offers a medical plan through Anthem Health Insurance Company.

 A PPO option offers the freedom to see any provider when you need care.
 When you use providers from within the PPO network, you receive benefits at the discounted network cost.
 Most expenses, such as office visits, emergency room and prescription drugs are covered by a copay.
 Other expenses are subject to a deductible and coinsurance.
 The HDHP is similar to the PPO Plan in that you have the option to choose any provider when you need care.
 However, in exchange for a lower per-paycheck cost, you must satisfy a higher deductible that applies to almost all health care expenses, including those for prescription drugs.
 All expenses are your responsibility until the deductible is reached, with the exception of preventive care, which is covered at 100% when you visit a physician in the network.
 Once the deductible is met, you are responsible for coinsurance for medical expenses and a copay for prescription drug expenses.